5 Copywriting Rules to Improve Your Search Ads and PLAs

 Here are a few common website guidelines:

 If you’re not sure where to start, get in touch!
 Some sites, such as Google, have a ton of requirements for advertisements.
 Character count for the title, no punctuation in certain places, image guidelines, the list goes on and on.
 Our team is 100% Google certified at Omnitail, and well versed in the guidelines for Google Shopping, Bing, and more — so you can focus on your business, and we can focus on making you more revenue and managing your accounts.
-Contact us at firstname.lastname@example.org for a free analysis of your account today!
+Get a FREE analysis of your account today!

 Savannah is the administrative assistant at Omnitail.
 She has a degree in Marketing with a minor in Graphic Design from George Mason University.
 Her favorite part of the job is the design work she get to do, and the variety everyday brings.
 She’s happy to work with such an excellent team at Omnitail.